Projects would accelerate decarbonization & economic development in disadvantaged communities, downtown revitalization districts

-The New York State Energy Research and Development Authority (NYSERDA) announced $10 million available under the fifth round of the carbon neutral community economic development program as part of round XIII of Gov. Kathy Hochul’s Regional Economic Development Council initiative announced on May 15.
+The New York State Energy Research and Development Authority announced $10 million is available under the fourth round of the carbon neutral community economic development program as part of round XII of Gov. Kathy Hochul’s Regional Economic Development Council initiative announced May 2.

-The carbon neutral community economic development program is administered by NYSERDA in partnership with Empire State Development (ESD) and the New York State Department of State’s Downtown Revitalization Initiative.
-It provides incentives with focused support for projects located in disadvantaged communities and Downtown Revitalization Initiative districts, to reduce emissions and improve quality of life for residents and visitors.
-In addition, NYSERDA prioritizes investments in building modernization projects that result in jobs that provide family-sustaining wages and benefits, helping to support the transition to a clean energy economy.
+The carbon neutral community economic development program is administered by NYSERDA in partnership with Empire State Development and the New York State Department of State’s Downtown Revitalization Initiative.
+It provides incentives with focused support for projects located in disadvantaged communities and downtown revitalization initiative districts, as well as commercial and mixed-use facilities that are regionally significant, to reduce emissions and improve quality of life for residents and visitors.
+In addition, NYSERDA prioritizes investments in decarbonization projects that result in jobs that provide family-sustaining wages and benefits, helping to support the transition to a clean energy economy.

-The fifth round of the carbon neutral community economic development program includes two categories in which funding is available:
+The fourth round of the carbon neutral community economic development program includes three categories, with a new category C, in which funding is available:

-•Category B: Eligible communities, neighborhoods, campuses and owners of large real estate portfolios in New York state with projects of at least 500,000 square-feet (of new construction or rehabilitation), or a total project implementation cost of at least $50 million, may apply for incentives for the planning, energy modeling and design necessary to convert the proposed building portfolio to achieve carbon neutral or net zero energy performance.
-Project awards will be up to 75% of the eligible costs, with a maximum project award amount of $2 million.
+•Eligible communities, neighborhoods, campuses and owners of large real estate portfolios in New York state with projects of at least 500,000 square-feet (of new construction or rehabilitation), or a total project implementation cost of at least $50 million, may apply for incentives for the planning, energy modeling and design necessary to convert the proposed building portfolio to achieve carbon neutral or net zero energy performance.
+Project awards will be up to 75% of the eligible costs, with a minimum project award amount of $1 million and a maximum project award amount of $2 million.

-The 2023 funding round for the carbon neutral community economic development program is part of the state’s consolidated funding application (CFA), enabling businesses, municipalities, not-for-profits and the public to apply for assistance through a single application from dozens of state programs for job-creation and community development projects.
-It is designed to give project applicants expedited and streamlined access to a combined pool of grant funds and tax credits from dozens of existing programs.
+The 2022 funding round for the carbon neutral economic development program is part of the state consolidated funding application (CFA) enabling businesses, municipalities, not-for-profits and the public to apply for assistance through a single application from dozens of state programs for job-creation and community development projects.

 Funding is available through the state's 10-year, $6 billion Clean Energy Fund and through the Regional Greenhouse Gas Initiative (RGGI).